Skip to Content

 Our History

 The Carleton University Accessible Experiential Learning (CUAEL) Project ran from May 2018 to August 2019.
-Carleton University Career Services, in collaboration with the Paul Menton Centre for Students with Disabilities and the Accessibility Institute (then the READ Initiative), launched the Carleton University Accessibility Experiential Learning (CUAEL) Project in May 2018.
+Carleton University Career Services, in collaboration with the Paul Menton Centre for Students with Disabilities and the Accessibility Institute (formerly the READ Initiative), launched the Carleton University Accessibility Experiential Learning (CUAEL) Project in May 2018.

 In its pilot year, the CUAEL Project aimed to address the employment gap that exists for students with disabilities by creating employment opportunities for 300 students with disabilities to provide them with hands-on quality work experiences while they obtain their post-secondary degree at Carleton.